DHTMLX/docs-richtext/docs/how_to_start.md

 ---
-sidebar_label: How to Start
+sidebar_label: How to start
-title: How to Start
+title: How to start
 description: Learn how to quickly create DHTMLX Rich Text Editor on a page and set up its basic configuration in four simple steps.
 slug: /
 ---